Courses

 Typically Offered: Fall

-HIST 204 — Civil War and its Aftermath
+HIST 204 — Civil War and Reconstruction

 American life and politics from the Civil War to the end of Reconstruction.
 Emphasizes Lincoln's leadership and vision, the proximate causes and military progress of the civil War, "Reconstruction" of the former Confederate states, and the evolution of the 14th and 15th Amendments as protectors of civil rights.
-One unit.

 GPA units: 1